Pejman Ghadimi here.

 There Are Only 100 Spots Available

-Any more than 100 people in each cohort, and the quality of the bootcamp starts declining.
+Any more than 100 people in each cohort, and the quality of the Challenge starts declining.

 100 people is the sweet spot where I’m able to monitor everyone’s progress and still help them out.

-I Only Want The Top 1% Of People In My Bootcamp
+I Only Want The Top 1% Of People In My Self-Awareness Challenge

 And I’m not talking top 1% from a financial standpoint.